 How banks can provide Money back?

 Its important to understand how these banks or credit card companies are able to provide you with lots of offers and give money back to you.
-Well, when u swipe the card with a merchant or do a online shopping, the merchant who sells you the product or service will be charged a transaction fee of somewhere around 2% to 3% on the total amount you pay.
+Well, when u swipe the card with a merchant or do a online shopping, the merchant who sells you the product or service will be charged a transaction fee (TDR) of around 2% to 3% on the total amount you pay.
 Certain portion of this fee is given back to you in terms of reward points or as Cashback.

 1. The Reward Points Algorithm